-Designing an app that thrives in a multitasking environment hinges on your app harmoniously coexisting with other apps on the device.
-This means your app shouldn’t use too much CPU, memory, screen space, or other system resources.
-It should respond well to sudden interruptions and audio from other apps, transition to and from the background quickly and smoothly, and behave responsibly when operating in the background.
+To thrive in a multitasking environment, your app needs to harmoniously coexist with other apps on the device, minimizing its use of CPU, memory, screen space, and other system resources.
+A multitasking app also responds well to sudden interruptions and audio from other apps, transitions to and from the background quickly and smoothly, and behaves responsibly when operating in the background.

 Be prepared for interruptions, and be ready to resume.
 Your app can be interrupted at any time.
-When an interruption occurs, your app should save the current state quickly and precisely so people can seamlessly continue where they left off when they return.
-For developer guidance, see Preserving Your App’s Visual Appearance Across Launches in App Programming Guide for iOS.
+When an interruption occurs, your app needs to save the current state quickly and precisely so people can seamlessly continue where they left off when they return.
+For developer guidance, see Responding to the Launch of Your App.

-Pause activity that requires attention or active participation.
+Pause activities that require people’s attention or active participation.
 If your app is a game or a media-viewing app, for example, make sure people don’t miss anything when they switch to another app.
-When they switch back, let them continue as if they’d never left.
+When they switch back, let them continue as if they never left.

-Respond appropriately to external audio.
+Respond appropriately to audio interruptions.
 Occasionally, your app’s audio may be interrupted by audio from another app or the system itself.
 For example, an incoming phone call or a music playlist initiated by Siri may interrupt your app’s audio.
-When situations like these occur, your app’s response should meet people’s expectations.
-For primary audio interruptions, such as playing music, podcasts, or audiobooks, your app should pause its audio indefinitely.
-For shorter interruptions, such as GPS directional notifications, your app should temporarily lower its audio volume or pause its audio and resume when the interruption ends.
-For additional guidance, see Audio.
+When situations like these occur, people expect your app to respond in the following ways:

 Finish user-initiated tasks in the background.
 When someone starts a task, they expect it to finish even if they switch away from your app.
 If your app is in the middle of performing a task that doesn’t need additional input, complete it in the background before suspending.

 Use notifications sparingly.
-Your app can arrange for notifications to be sent at specific times, whether your app is suspended, running in the background, or not running at all.
-Notifications are fine for communicating important information, but avoid pestering people with too many.
-For example, don’t show a notification every time your app finishes a task in the background.
+Your app can arrange to send notifications at specific times, whether your app is suspended, running in the background, or not running at all.
+In general, avoid sending a notification when your app finishes a task in the background.
 Instead, let people check on tasks by returning to your app.
-For additional guidance, see Notifications.
+For guidance, see Notifications.